jgordon/axioms/axioms/04 Logic Reified.md

                 (not (Rexist e2))))))
 ```

-4.4 'nott' is stronger than 'not'.
+4.4 `nott` is stronger than `not`.
 It says there is an eventuality type of
 which e2 is an instance and the negation is the negation of that type.

 ```